Lob2018/SudoFX2024/README.md

 - Application without Java Runtime Environment included ([the latest JRE must be installed on your machine](https://adoptium.net))

-  [Download, unzip, and keep the two files together (SudokuFX-v.v.v.bat to launch), from the latest Windows version of the file **SudokuFX-v.v.v.zip
+  [Download, unzip, and keep all the files together (SudokuFX-v.v.v.bat to launch), from the latest Windows version of the file **SudokuFX-v.v.v.zip
 **, available in Assets.](https://github.com/Lob2018/SudoFX2024/releases/latest)

 - Application with Java Runtime Environment included